High Harmonic Generation by Bright Squeezed Vacuum: Methods

 Figure \ref{fig_setup}(a) shows a sketch of our experimental setup for HHG in solids.
 For comparison, we use two linearly polarised pump sources delivering (i) coherent pulses and (ii) BSV pulses both centered at 1600 nm.
-As a pump laser for both sources, we use amplified titanium sapphire laser (Coherent Legend) with a central wavelength of 800 nm, 45 fs FWHM pulse duration, and repetition rate of 1 kHz.
-Combining this laser with a femtosecond OPA (Light Conversion, TOPAS Prime), we obtain coherent pulses with a duration of $70$ fs (FWHM).
+As a pump laser for both sources, we use a titanium sapphire amplifier laser system (Coherent Legend) with a central wavelength of 800 nm, 45 fs FWHM pulse duration, and a repetition rate of 1 kHz.
+Combining this laser with a femtosecond optical parametric amplifier (Light Conversion, TOPAS Prime), we obtain coherent pulses with a duration of $70$ fs (FWHM).

-In a parallel setup, after reducing the pump laser beam size to 3 mm (1/$e^2$), we generate BSV in a $3$-mm-thick BBO crystal cut for type-I collinear frequency-degenerate phase matching via high-gain parametric down-conversion.
+In a parallel setup, after reducing the pump laser beam diameter to 3 mm (1/$e^2$), we generate BSV in a $3$-mm-thick BBO crystal cut for type-I collinear frequency-degenerate phase matching via high-gain parametric down-conversion.
 Here, the BBO crystal is tuned out of the exact phase matching to reduce the frequency bandwidth of the BSV, so that the BSV becomes single-mode temporally.
 However, at this stage, BSV pulses still contain around 150 spatial modes.
 In order to make it single-mode also spatially, we reflect both the BSV and the pump back into the same crystal with a plane silver mirror placed at a distance of $75$ cm from the crystal.
-Back at the BBO, only the BSV spatial mode with the lowest diffraction (e.g, the fundamental mode) overlaps significantly with the pump beam and undergoes phase-sensitive amplification, while all the higher-order modes diffract faster without being further amplified~\cite{Perez:14}.
-After the amplification, the BSV pulses exhibit a spectral bandwidth of 150 nm centered around 1.6 $\mu$m , and we separate them from the residual 800 nm light using a shortpass dichroic mirror (Thorlabs DMSP1180) and two longpass filters (Thorlabs FELH1000).
+Back at the BBO, only the BSV spatial mode with the lowest diffraction (e.g., the fundamental mode) overlaps significantly with the pump beam and undergoes phase-sensitive amplification, while all the higher-order modes diffract faster without being further amplified~\cite{Perez:14}.
+After the amplification, the BSV pulses exhibit a spectral bandwidth of 150 nm centered around 1.6 $\mu$m.
+We separate them from the residual 800 nm light using a shortpass dichroic mirror (Thorlabs DMSP1180) and two longpass filters (Thorlabs FELH1000).

 To characterize the temporal profile of the coherent and BSV pulses, and thus determine the actual intensity of the light irradiating the sample, we use a home-build device for second-harmonic frequency-resolved optical gating (SH-FROG).
-The retrieved FROG traces reveal that both pulses are almost transform-limited with a duration of 70 fs FWHM for the coherent pulses and 25 fs FWHM for the BSV pulses (the measured FROG trace of the latter ones is shown in \ref{fig_setup}(c)).
+The retrieved FROG traces reveal that both pulses are almost transform-limited with a duration of 70 fs FWHM for the coherent pulses and 25 fs FWHM for the BSV pulses.
+The measured FROG trace of the latter is shown in Fig.~\ref{fig_setup}(c).